bhk/scam/reference.md

 The `require` form provides access to functionality defined in other modules.  `MODULE` identifies either a SCAM source file, minus its `.scm` extension, relative to the directory containing the requiring file) or a bundled module.

-If the `&private` flags is specified, private *and* public definitions and declarations will be imported.
-Otherwise, only those flagged with `&public` will be imported.
+Ordinarily, only the `&public` declarations and definitions in MODULE will be visible in the requiring file.
+The `&private` flag, when present changes this behavior, and makes every symbol visible in MODULE visible in the requiring module -- just as if the source text of MODULE were included in the requiring module.

 `MODULE` must be a literal string value, because `require` is processed at build time and compile time in addition to run time.